Ashmore Gold Coast BMX Club was formed in 1980 and is sponsored by the Gold Coast City Council with Alderman Keith Thompson as our patron.

 BMX is one sport where all family members can participate and ride.
 Riders from 4yo to 50+ take to the track to have some action packed fun!

-Sarina bmx is a family friendly club , it has wonderful friendly atmosphere and is a great sport for the hole family.
+Sarina bmx is a family friendly club , it has wonderful friendly atmosphere and is a great sport for the whole family.
 We are welcoming new members.

 Sleeman Sports Complex is home to a new state of the art BMX Supercross Track, which features two start ramps (5m and 8m with an 18/28° sloping angle) with major double-jumps, step ups and a technical ‘rhythm’ section.